-As researchers ourselves we have explored the use of music to elicit narratives within our interest in narrative inquiry (e.g. Cortazzi, 1993; Cortazzi & Jin, 2006, 2012) and in qualitative research methods and approaches (e.g. Cortazzi, Pilcher & Jin, 2011; Pilcher & Cortazzi, 2016).
+As researchers ourselves, we have explored the use of music to elicit narratives within our interest in narrative inquiry (e.g. Cortazzi, 1993; Cortazzi & Jin, 2006, 2012) and in qualitative research methods and approaches (e.g. Cortazzi, Pilcher & Jin, 2011; Pilcher & Cortazzi, 2016).
 We are interested in intercultural perspectives within international education (Jin & Cortazzi, 2011, 2013).
 We participate actively in music-making.
 In using music as the sole tool to elicit narrative we explore further the potential of music to act as a portal for the elicitation of memories and experiences through the Da Capo technique (Pilcher et al., 2014).
-We wanted to compliment our prior efforts by ascertaining the effect of music to generate narratives in a study, which honed the music alone as a narrative stimulus and might potentially expand the tools for other qualitative researchers to go beyond more traditional methods.
+We wanted to complement our prior efforts by ascertaining the effect of music to generate narratives in a study, which used music alone as a narrative stimulus and might potentially expand the tools for other qualitative researchers to go beyond more traditional methods.
 Following, we describe the method of how we used the Da Capo technique in this study and how we approached the data analysis.

 Methods: How the Da Capo technique was used in this study